How to Write an Internship Cover Letter [Expert Advice & Examples]

 Standard Internship Cover Letter Template

-standard internship cover letter template
+A standard internship cover letter to help you get started.

 Data-Driven Internship Cover Letter Template

-Entry-level Cover Letter Template
+Entry-Level Cover Letter Template

 As you approach your senior year of college, you may be looking for entry-level roles rather than internships.
 Cover letters are just as important for full-time roles as they are for internships, so use this template to make the transition in your job search.

-Wrapping Up Your Letter of Recommendation
+Wrapping Up Your Internship Cover Letter

 Professional Cover Letter Templates